MarlonTancredo/MarlonTancredo/README.md

 ### Hi there!
 I am Marlon Tancredo
+##

+I'm Marlon Tancredo and an EU citizen, Brazilian 🇧🇷 and Italian 🇮🇹, currently I'm a in London 🇬🇧, passionate about solving problems with technology and creating different solutions.

 - 🔭 I’m a Front-end developer.
 - 💻 I love learn new code skills.